iPlatform-ZA/backend-developer-assessment/README.md

 The API needs to provide the following endpoints:
 *	```/artist/search/<search_criteria>/<page_number>/<page_size>``` as a GET.

-The search criteria will be used to search the SQL Server database.
-The ```page_number``` and ```page_size``` parameters are used for the pagination of the search results.

-The search should return all artist whose name or alias starts with the search criteria.
-The search should also return pagination information allowing for paging through the search results.

-The Excel spreadsheet in the docs folder contains information about 16 artists.
-The data in the spreasheet needs to be imported into a SQL Server database and used when searching for artists

 	*	```/artist/search/joh``` should return John Coltrane, John Mayer, Johnny Cash, Elton John and John Frusciante
 		*	The response should contain the following information either in JSON or XML
 			*	Artist name